trinonandi/Path-Visualizer/README.md

  ![Start](https://via.placeholder.com/15/16A596/000000?text=+) Open Node
  ![Start](https://via.placeholder.com/15/AEE6E6/000000?text=+) Closed Node

-Press The ARROW UP or ARROW LEFT key to decrease the grid size Press The ARROW DOWN or ARROW RIGHT key to increase the grid size Press The SPACE key to start the algorithm
+Press The ARROW UP or ARROW LEFT key to decrease the grid size.
+Press The ARROW DOWN or ARROW RIGHT key to increase the grid size.
+Press The SPACE key to start the algorithm.
-Press The R key to clear the grid
+Press The R key to clear the grid.
-Press The ESC key to return to main menu
+Press The ESC key to return to main menu.

 ## Demo
 <img src="https://github.com/trinonandi/Path-Visualizer/blob/master/md_assets/demo.gif" width="500" height="500" />